Thoughtfaucet seeking apprentice

 Space craft in the Space Gallery

 Thoughtfaucet is currently accepting applications to become an apprentice.
-I’m using the word “apprentice” more in the beginner-craftsman sense than in the Donald Trump sense.
-But if you’re a Donald Trump sort of person that’s ok too.
+I’m using the word “apprentice” more in the beginner-craftsman sense than in the TV show sense.

 Here’s a bullet-list of details.
 Application information is below.